libdyson-wg/ha-dyson/README.md

 - Dyson Purifier Humidity+Cool
 - Dyson Purifier Humidity+Cool Formaldehyde

-### Dyson Cloud
+### MyDyson Accounts

-Dyson Cloud uses HTTP-based API to communicate with cloud service.
-Currently it supports getting device credentials and show all devices as discovered entities under the Integrations page.
+MyDyson mobile apps use an HTTP-based API, which is also used by the MyDyson part of this integration.
+Currently it supports automated setup of your devices by discovering and fetching credentials from the API.
 It also supports getting cleaning maps as `camera` entities for 360 Eye robot vacuum.

 ## Setup

 ### Setup using device WiFi information

-Note: Some new models released after 2020 do not ship with a WiFi sticker.
-They are still supported by this integration, but the Dyson Cloud integration is necessary for initial setup.
-After setup, however, the Dyson Cloud integration can be removed.
+Note: Some new models released after 2020 do not ship with a Wi-Fi information sticker.
+They are still supported by this integration, but can only be configured via your MyDyson account.
+After setting up your devices, your account can be deleted from Home Assistant if you prefer to stay offline.

 Find your device WiFi SSID and password on the sticker on your device body or user's manual.
 Don't fill in your home WiFi information.
 Note that this method only uses SSID and password to calculate serial, credential, and device type so you still need to setup your device on the official mobile app first.

-### Setup using Dyson cloud account
+### Setup using your MyDyson account

-You can also set up Dyson Cloud first so that you don't need to manually get device credentials.
-To do so, go to **Configuration** -> **Integrations** and click the **+** button.
-Then find Dyson Cloud.
-After successful setup, all devices under the account will be shown as discovered entities and you can then set up Dyson Local with single click.
-Leave host blank to using zeroconf discovery.
-After that, you can even remove Dyson Cloud entity if you don't need cleaning maps.
+You can also set up a MyDyson account first so that you don't need to manually get device credentials.
+After successfully connecting your account, all devices under the account will be shown as discovered entities and you can easily set them up.
+After that, you can even remove MyDyson account entity if you don't need cleaning maps for the 360 Eye vacuum.
 All local devices that are already set up will remain untouched.

 ### Setup manually

-If you want to manually set up Dyson Local, you need to get credentials first.
+If you want to manually set up a Dyson device, you need to get credentials first.
 Clone or download https://github.com/libdyson-wg/libdyson-neon, then use `python3 get_devices.py` to do that.
 You may need to install some dependencies using `pip3 install -r requirements.txt`.

 ## FAQ